zuozhenggh/learning-library/oci-library/developer-adoption/labs/functions-load-file-into-adw-python/prerequisites/prereq.md

    Log in to your OCI dashboard and retrieve information required to create resources.

 1. Once you log in you will see a page similar to the one below.
-Click on "Infrastructure Dashboard."

   ![Landing Screen](../../common/setup-cloud-env/images/landingScreen2.png " ")